On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter: The boundary of phase space

 where we denote the common value of $N_+$ and $N_-$ by $N_\pm$ (which is a multiple of $N_2$).

-Type II vacuum orbits are important for an understanding of the dynamics for the higher Bianchi types, so let us elaborate a bit.
+Type II vacuum orbits are important in order to understand of the dynamics for the higher Bianchi types, so let us elaborate a bit on these.
 By the constraint, we can rewrite the equations of motion for the vacuum case to

 In particular, $1 + \Sigma_+$ is a constant multiple of $\sqrt{3} + \Sigma_-$, so the quotient